 - Elective coursework may be taken in English or Korean.

 - Study abroad resident or transfer credit may be applied toward major and minor requirements as long as the grades are taken on an A/F grade base.

-- Coursework most similar to ALL-designator courses have the greatest likelihood of being approved for the major/minor.
+- Coursework most similar to AMES-designator courses have the greatest likelihood of being approved for the major/minor.
 For example, a Korean literature/language/culture course may be approved, but a Korean accounting or science course will not be approved.

 - Most coursework will need to be petitioned upon return.
-A meeting with your ALL adviser prior to departure, which is required, can help increase the likelihood of your coursework abroad being approved for major or minor requirements.
+A meeting with your AMES adviser prior to departure, which is required, can help increase the likelihood of your coursework abroad being approved for major or minor requirements.

 - When taking language coursework abroad, you will work with the program to determine your Korean language course level.
 This may involve a written placement exam, oral exam, and/or writing sample.
 Keep in mind that you cannot receive credit for a class that duplicates what you have already taken on campus.

 - If you are not satisfied with the level in which you have placed, notify the on-site staff, your AMES academic adviser, and your Learning Abroad Center program adviser immediately.